IjzerenHein/firestorter/docs/README.md

 # Firestorter

-> Use Firestore in React with zero effort, using MobX 🤘
+> Use Google Firestore in React with zero effort, using MobX 🤘

 * 🎶 Simple, easy to use API, get up & running in minutes
 * 🚀 Fast, only fetches and re-renders data when needed